fauu/gomicsv/README.md

 * Add **Remember reading position**

-  Automatically saves the last reading position for each archive and resumes reading at that position.
-Can be disabled in Preferences.
+  Automatically saves the last reading position for each archive and resumes reading at that position. *Must be first enabled in Preferences.*

 * Add **Save image as…**